trendyminds/generator-tmproject-gulp/README.md

 generator-tmproject-gulp
 ===================

 This is a project generator to quick start a new web project.
-This Yeoman generator will set up your directories and provide you with two Grunt tasks: `$ gulp` for development and `$ gulp build` to compile your project.
+This Yeoman generator will set up your directories and provide you with two Gulp tasks: `$ gulp` for development and `$ gulp build` to compile your project.

 ## Requirements
 * [node.js](http://nodejs.org/)